 And go all in.

-If it’s yours too, and you’d like to go down the rabbit hole with me, consider the Precision Nutrition Level 1 Certification.
-The next group kicks off shortly.
+If you’d like to learn more about both, and go down the rabbit hole with us, consider the Precision Nutrition Level 1 Certification; our next group start soon.

 What’s it all about?